Things to do on Arran

 Sample the local produce, or visit the castle and museum in Brodick.

 Pop into the Distillery at Lochranza for a ‘wee dram’ or a meal at the Lighthouse Restaurant just down the road.

 Bring your own car – or travel on foot.
 The local bus will stop by request outside Westfield’s front door.
 How convenient is that?!

 To give you an idea of what is current on Arran, take a look at the monthly local magazine “Voice for Arran”

-Whether you’re into walking, cycling, swimming, canoeing, horse-riding, or looking for something more exciting then come and enjoy your time on Arran.
+Whether you’re into walking, cycling, swimming, canoeing, horse-riding, or looking for something more exciting then come and stay at Westfield and enjoy your time on Arran.